- Fixtures & Results

 Les Bleus first played in Saint-Denis on 7 February, 1998, when Philippe Bernat-Salles and the late Christophe Dominici both crossed the whitewash in a 24-17 defeat of England.

-By the time the Six Nations 2021 concludes, Stade de France will have hosted 97 men’s test matches — including a RWC 1999 quarter-final and the France 2007 final.
+In total, Stade de France has hosted 97 men’s test matches — including an RWC 1999 quarter-final and the France 2007 final.

 South Africa beat England in both of those matches, and the Springboks will return to the iconic stadium on 23 September, 2023 to play Ireland — the first time that fixture will be played at Rugby World Cup.